 The cost of diesel is predicted to remain higher than the cost of gasoline in 2008.
 “The forecast is to expect a minor 2.8-percent increase in the price of gasoline and a 5.1-percent increase in diesel per forecasts from the Energy Information Administration,” said White.

 Corrigan cites four reasons for his forecast of 2008 fuel prices.
 “Many state governments are considering gas tax increases.
-There is no new refining capacity, global demand is increasing, and geopolitical tensions are growing in most oil-producing countries.”
+There is no new refining capacity, global demand is increasing, and geopolitical tensions are growing in most oil-producing countries,” said Corrigan.

-Even more bearish is Eric Hjerpe, interim fuel product manager for GE Capital Solutions Fleet Services.
-“At this time, we estimate the cost of gasoline will be in the $3 to $3.50 per gallon range in 2008,” said Hjerpe.
+Even more bearish is Eric Hjerpe, fuel product manager for GE Capital Solutions Fleet Services.
+“We are currently assuming that gasoline will be in the $3 to $3.50 per gallon range in 2008,” said Hjerpe.

 One silver lining to higher fuel prices is that it has helped decrease depreciation expense for certain vehicle segments.
 “Fuel efficiency is having a substantial impact on the resale market,” said Corrigan.
 “Less efficient vehicles have taken significant resale value hits, while the opposite is true for the more efficient vehicles.”

 An ongoing industry trend is to extend oil drain intervals, which in the long run, promises to decrease oil drain costs in the future.

 “More fleets are willing to adopt the General Motors oil life monitoring system for oil change reminders.
 The extension of oil change intervals has impacted diesel trucks for the 2007 model-year because of the low sulfur oil.
 Ford diesel trucks went from 5k to 10k intervals,” said Dick Feist, supplier initiatives director, maintenance and safety solutions for GE Capital Solutions Fleet Services.

 The greatest change with the cost of oil changes occurred with diesel-powered trucks.